mflix24/langchain_with_google_palm/README.md

-This is a repository for creating an end to end project using Langchain with Google Palm.
+This is an end to end LLM project based on Google Palm and Langchain.
+We are building a system that can talk to MySQL database.
+User asks questions and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
+TIMS is a T-shirt Inventory Management System where they maintain their inventory, sales and discounts data in MySQL database.